 How Wrong Was Spotify Wrapped?
-(2024)
+(Updated for 2025)

 An excuse to play with ranking metrics, sparked by Spotify Wrapped messing with my top songs.